alexsharoff/pcsx2-online/README.md

 PCSX2-online
 ============

 PCSX2-online is a fork of open-source PlayStation 2 emulator PCSX2 with netplay.
-Now you can play all the PS2 games that support local multiplayer, throught with your friends on the internet!
+Now you can play PS2 games with your friends on the internet!

 How to start netplay
 --------------------